-- b.
+- 5. Any student who is being considered for dismissal shall be accorded due process of law prior to dismissal.
+This shall include the following: - a.
+A written copy of the charges against the student; - b.
 The offer of a hearing at which the student may call witnesses and present evidence in the student's own behalf; - c.
 The right to cross-examine witnesses; - d.
 The right to defend the student's actions; - e.
-Legal counsel at the student's expense to assist the student in presenting a defense; and, - f.
+Legal counsel at the student's expense to assist the student in presenting a defense; and,

+- f.
 A written copy of the School Board's findings or action. - 6.
 The following shall apply to informal proceedings on undisputed facts: - a.
-The student's parent(s) or the adult student may request, in writing, that an informal proceeding be conducted before the School Board when the facts alleged in the charges upon which the Superintendent's recommendation is based are not disputed.
+The student's parent(s) or the adult student may request, in writing, that an informal proceeding be conducted before the School Board's Hearing Officer when the facts alleged in the charges upon which the Superintendent's recommendation is based are not disputed.
 The student's parent(s) or the adult student shall file a written request for informal proceeding before a date and time certain with the Superintendent's office as provided in the notice.
-Failure to timely file a written request for an informal proceeding shall be deemed a waiver of the student's rights to an informal proceeding before the School Board. - b.
+Failure to timely file a written request for an informal proceeding shall be deemed a waiver of the student's rights to an informal proceeding before the School Board's Hearing Officer. - b.
 Notification of the right to informal proceedings shall be given in the same manner as in the notice of right of hearings of disputed fact.
 The Superintendent, acting for the School Board, may establish a date for the informal proceeding to provide timely information on proceedings of the charges.
 Acceptance of the informal proceeding date by the student's parent(s) or the adult student shall be deemed waiver of the notice requirements as to time.

 The hearing shall not be held in a manner calculated to cause inadequate preparation time.
 Fourteen (14) days shall be deemed sufficient preparation time unless an objection is timely raised; the days shall be calculated from the day immediately following the actual personal notice or posting of the notice by certified mail.